 Halloween Horror Nights are spooky and frighteningly busy.
 If you plan to visit Halloween Horror Nights in Orlando this year, make sure you are prepared for what awaits beyond the entrance gates.
 These tips will help you make the most of your visit so you can spend less time in line and more time exploring the terrifying haunted houses at this year’s best Halloween event in Orlando.

 Like any event at the theme parks, the key to getting the most out of your visit is to arrive early.
-On most nights Halloween Horror Nights will begin at 6:30 p.m. but Universal Orlando often allows guests in up to a half hour in advance.
+On most nights Halloween Horror Nights will begin at 6:30 p.m. but Universal Orlando may allow guests in up to a half-hour in advance.
 The closer you can be to the front of the line, the more time you’ll have to explore all of the attractions.

 Visit on the Least Busy Days